April Runs, Research, and Ramblings

 The month of April was refreshing and reenergizing physically but draining and taxing mentally.
 I made a conscious effort to take a rest after Gorge Waterfalls, and succeeded in this quest.
-I also made a conscious effort to buckle down study even more vigorously for the NPTE, the National Physical Therapy Exam, and succeeded in this quest as well.
+I also made a conscious effort to buckle down and study even more vigorously for the NPTE, the National Physical Therapy Exam, and succeeded in this quest as well.
 I still ran and hiked but this was in order to explore new places, accomplish tasks or to meet ACSM’s guidelines for a healthy lifestyle.
 I felt liberated because I was no longer attempting to hit a mileage goal or time goal each week.
-I was free to run for the sake of enjoyment not obligation, which I believe is essential when striving for longevity in a running career.
+I was free to run for the sake of enjoyment, not obligation, which I believe is essential when striving for longevity in a running career.

 April 8th & 9th

 The second weekend in April, I assisted Apryle on her lab’s research by making a trip to eastern Washington.
 Apryle and I were on a mission to retrieve deer collars that had been separated from the deer for some reason or another.
 The deer collars are programmed to send the deer’s coordinates in an email to the researcher so the researchers can analyze deer movement patterns with respect to habitat, terrain, human development or roads, predators, seasons, competitors such as cattle, and other biological and physical attributes.
 A portion of the collared deer will be predated on by mountain lions, wolves, or hunters, or hit by cars.
-For those deer that survive, the collars fall of over time.
+For those deer that survive, the collars fall off over time.

 Each collar has a cotton spacer, which wears away with weather and abrasion and the collar will fall off the deer.
 When the collar lays still for a pre-programmed number of hours, either because the deer died or the collar fell off over time, it sends a “retrieval email”, to the biologist with the coordinates of the collar location.
 The biologist then hikes to the location and performs a CSI-style site investigation to determine if the collar wore away naturally or if it was a depredation event.